matrix-org/complement/cmd/account-snapshot/README.md

 ### Account Snapshot

-This is capable of taking an anonymised snapshot of a Matrix account and then create a blueprint for it.
+This is capable of taking an anonymised snapshot of a Matrix account and then create a Homerunner in-line blueprint for it.
 It has several stages:
  - Perform a full `/sync` request.
 This is cached in `sync_snapshot.json` for subsequent runs in case something fails.
  - Redact the `/sync` response.
 This removes all PII including user IDs, messages, room IDs, event IDs, attachments, avatars, display names, etc.
    An intermediate `Snapshot` struct is the returned.